Mahendra710/Star_Pattern/README.md

 # Star_Pattern
-Here Some Different Types of Star Pattern Example
+Here Some Different Types of Star Pattern Examples